nthanapaisal/DevOps/README.txt

 SSH: (do it step by step)
 	keypairs gen -> gitlab https://www.youtube.com/watch?v=svRWcx7dT8g
 	virtual server:
-	1. ssh-keygen -> enter file name (or enter for default)-> create new passphrase specifically for that keypairs
+	1. ssh-keygen -> enter file name (or enter for default)-> skip passphrase specifically for that keypairs by enter
 	2. cat ~/.ssh/id_rsa.pub >> ~/.ssh/authorized_keys (this helps ssh in the virtual server find your public keys)
 	3. eval $(ssh-agent -s)
 		ssh-add <directory to private SSH key>